-The second framework (Figure 2) is a presentation of intensive growth theory (labour productivity) for Model 2, the labour productivity or output per labour (Gross Domestic Product/ labour) is the dependent variable, and capital per labour, $CO_2$ emissions per labour and biochemical oxygen demand emissions per labour are the explanatory variables based on their quantity.
-Moreover, the framework presents the green total factor productivity per labour (GTFP/L) that is expressed as the combined contribution of the quality of the inputs (explanatory variable).
+The second framework (Figure 2) is a presentation of intensive growth theory (labour productivity) for model two: the labour productivity or output per labour (gross domestic product)/labour is the dependent variable, and capital per labour, carbon dioxide emissions per labour and biochemical oxygen demand emissions per labour are the explanatory variables based on their quantity.
+Moreover, the framework presents the green total factor productivity per labour (GTFP/L) that is expressed in the combined contribution of the quality of the inputs (explanatory variables).

-This subsection demonstrates the decomposition of labour productivity into capital deepening, increased usage of CO2 per unit of labour, and BOD per unit of labour.
-Moreover, following Dollar and Sokoloff (1990), Wong (1993), Felipe (2000), and Ahmed (2006, 2007), when constant returns $\beta = (1 - \alpha - \lambda)$ to scale is imposed, Equation 2 becomes:
+This subsection demonstrates the decomposition of labour productivity into capital deepening, increased usage of $CO_2$ per unit of labour and BOD per unit of labour.
+Moreover, following Dollar and Sokoloff (1990), Wong (1993), Felipe (2000) and Ahmed (2006, 2007), when constant returns $\beta = (1 - \alpha - \lambda)$ to scale is imposed, Eqn 2 becomes: